-- Promote an environment conducive to educational and ethical development of professional and personal skills within the field of healthcare leadership.
+- Promoting an environment conducive to educational and ethical development of professional and personal skills within the field of health care leadership.

-- Provide opportunity for student involvement, recognition, and representation in the profession of healthcare management.
+- Providing opportunity for student involvement, recognition and representation in the profession of health care management.

-- Develop an association with local, regional, and national healthcare executive groups to enhance academic and career opportunities for members.
+- Developing an association with local, regional and national health care executive groups to enhance academic and career opportunities for members.

-- Establish congruence between student and professional continuing education activities.
+- Establishing congruence between student and professional continuing education activities.

-- Provide faculty and students in healthcare administration a forum for educational and professional dialogue.
+- Providing faculty and students in health care administration a forum for educational and professional dialogue.

-The purpose of ESG is to facilitate environmental sustainability practices within SPH and the community through student learning, engagement and action.
+The purpose of ESG is to facilitate environmental sustainability practices within the School of Public Health and the community through student learning, engagement and action.